Casao/jasmine-as-promised/README.md

 ## The Old Way

-Until now you've been making do with manual solutions that explicity use `runs()` and `waitsFor()` to force the test runner to pause the tests in order to wait for the async response.
+Until now you've been making do with manual solutions that explicity use `runs()` and `waitsFor()` to force the test runner to pause the tests while waiting for the async response.

 Here is a sample of code constructed in the tradition, *old way*.
 For purposes of code samples, let's consider API tests where the `authors.validate()` is asynchronous and returns a promise instance: